microsoft/BotBuilder-Samples/samples/java_springboot/16.proactive-messages/README.md

 ### Using curl

-- Send a get request to `http://localhost:3978/api/notify` to proactively message users from the bot.
+- Send an HTTP `GET` request to `http://localhost:3978/api/notify` to proactively message users from the bot by opening the URL in the browser or using cURL as shown below:

    ```bash
     curl get http://localhost:3978/api/notify